majafrankowska/Codewars-Solutions/README.md

 # Codewars
-My solution for problems from Codewars in Java
+My solutions for problems from Codewars in Java